Astro Zindagi: Weekly Horoscope

 SUNDAY Special

 Here is a guide to the week ahead for you.
-This is your forecast for November 25–December 1.
+This is your forecast for December 2-8.

 Aries